anisdjl/Push_swap/README.md

 ## AI

-For this project i used Ai for :
+For this project i used AI for :

 understanding how to implement a stack